 Still, relapse doesn’t have to be inevitable.
 If you or someone you love is currently striving to stay sober, here are some typical triggers that may signal that a relapse is on the horizon.

-Lying is one of the most common practices employed by addicts to sustain their addictions, and therefore, the trait of dishonesty is one of the first habits targeted by worthy rehabilitation facilities.
+According to White Sands, lying is one of the most common practices employed by addicts to sustain their addictions, and therefore, the trait of dishonesty is one of the first habits targeted by worthy rehabilitation facilities.
 Once sober, a recovering addict should be forthright and honest in every aspect of his or her life.

 However, lying can be as addictive as substances, and many ex-addicts slip back into the habit with small, unnecessary lies.
 These lies can develop into excuses for absconding responsibilities, and eventually, dishonest ex-addicts will relapse — and continue lying to cover it up.